sambaiz/cdkbot/README.md

 ```
 cdkRoot: . # CDK directory path from repository root.
 targets:
-  # If any key is matched the PR base branch, execute commands with contexts `-c key=value`.
+  # If any key is matched the PR base branch, run commands with contexts `-c key=value`.
-  # If not, commands are not executed.
+  # If not, commands are not runned.
   develop:
     contexts:
       env: stg